baranazal/TELEGRAM-INFO-CHECKER/README.md

 This will install the required libraries.<br /><br />

-You will also need to replace TOKEN with your actual Telegram bot token in the code.
+You will also need to replace "YOUR_TOKEN" with your actual Telegram bot token in the code.
 You can obtain a bot token by talking to the @BotFather bot on Telegram and following the instructions here : https://t.me/botfather . <br /><br />

 Once you have installed the libraries and obtained a bot token, you can run the code using Python.
 Open a terminal, navigate to the directory where the code is saved, and run the following command: